Medically reviewed by Michele Emery, DNP

 Do you start your day with a cup of coffee?

-Do you make an effort to eat a variety of healthy foods look fruits and vegetables?
+Do you make an effort to eat a variety of healthy foods like fruits and vegetables?

 Do you try to live an active lifestyle?